thyAshley/100-days-of-code/log.md

 - useState does not automatically merge non-used states

+# Day 20: June 11, 2019

+**Today's Progress**:

+- Working with react, completed challenge 2 for react course.
+- dynamic styling in react with Radium and Styled Components
+- css modules
+- Error boundaries with ComponentDidCatch
+- component lifecycle

+### Notes

+- for react-script 1.x we need to eject the build to use css modules
+- for react-script 2 and above, we can just name the css file with name.module.css
+- useEffects is like a middleware, passing a 2nd argument can state when will the useEffect runs. leavign a empty run makes useEffect run on the first time it is called.

 <code>
 This is a collection of middleware that i think is useful for every project.